weeebdev/HA-hevy/README.md

 ### HACS (Recommended)

 1. Make sure [HACS](https://hacs.xyz/) is installed in your Home Assistant instance.
-2. Add this repository to HACS as a custom repository.
+2. Search for "Hevy" in the HACS Store integration tab.
-3. Search for "Hevy" in HACS and install it.
+3. Click Install on the Hevy integration.
 4. Restart Home Assistant.

 ### Manual Installation